iOS Development Guide: Creating Your First App (Part II)

 @synthesize tempTextBox, calcResult;

-This is declared on the single text field and results label, respectively.
-To go further let’s look at the two functions I’ve pre-written.
-If you are still new to Objective-C syntax then it may seem a bit funky.
-But you’ll get used to the structures over time, paste the code below into the file.
+This is declared for the single text field and results label, respectively.
+To go further, let’s look at the two functions I’ve pre-written.
+If you are still new to Objective-C syntax, it may seem a bit confusing.
+But you’ll get used to the structures over time.
+Paste the code below into the file.

 - (void)degreeConvert:(id)sender